 The VP of Tax reports directly to the Group Chief Financial Officer.
 We report on a periodic basis to the Audit Committee and Board on how tax risks are managed, and on improvements that are being made.
 Our governance framework is supported by regular updates with the Senior Accounting Officer.

 Our tax arrangements are derived from the commercial needs of our business operating model, and that minimises tax risk in respect of compliance, uncertainty, cross border transactions and disputes.
-ConvaTec’s business operating model was developed and implemented when the group was established and takes advantage of substance based tax incentives provided by fiscal authorities.
+ConvaTec’s business operating model takes advantage of substance-based tax incentives provided by fiscal authorities.
 ConvaTec does not engage in artificial tax arrangements – those without business or commercial substance – and we do not seek to avoid tax using “tax havens” or transactions we would not fully disclose to a tax authority.
-We take a zero-tolerance approach to tax evasion and accordingly, in line with UK legislation, we take a risk based approach and put in place reasonable procedures to prevent the facilitation of tax evasion.
+We take a zero-tolerance approach to tax evasion and accordingly, in line with UK legislation, we take a risk-based approach and put in place reasonable procedures to prevent the facilitation of tax evasion.

 ConvaTec operates through legal entities, which are established in countries where we undertake business operations or financing activities.
 All transactions between group companies are conducted on an arm’s length basis in accordance with OECD principles and supported by appropriate documentation and studies.

-ConvaTec does seek to utilise tax incentives and exemptions where these are made available by governments or tax authorities in the countries in which we operate to enhance the value of investment and financing decisions aligned with the commercial objectives of the business.
+ConvaTec seeks to utilise tax incentives and exemptions where these are made available by governments or tax authorities in the countries in which we operate, to enhance the value of investment and financing decisions aligned with the commercial objectives of the business.
 Where possible, we will seek to engage with local tax authorities to ensure there is an agreed understanding of the basis and validity on which we will claim tax incentives or exemptions.

 ConvaTec uses external tax advisers where specific expertise is required, as well as for mitigating tax risks and complying with all tax laws.